Previous All Posts Next

 Every GB10 Workstation This Cable Works With

 NVIDIA designed the GB10 Grace Blackwell Superchip and licensed the reference platform to seven OEM partners.
 Every one of them ships with the same ConnectX-7 NIC, the same QSFP112 ports, and the same NVIDIA software stack.
-That means the same cable works across every machine in this list.
+The cable is interchangeable across the full list.
 We have personally tested mixed-vendor clusters, and so have several developer-forum users.

 If your machine is a GB10, this cable connects it to any other GB10.
 The OEM brand on the chassis does not matter.
 Mixed clusters of NVIDIA Founders Edition with ASUS GX10, Dell Pro Max GB10, and Lenovo PGX have been tested in the wild and work correctly out of the box once both nodes are running DGX OS or Ubuntu 24.04 with the NVIDIA driver stack.